Thanks to Jeff Erickson at Carta for his help on this post.

 Employee roles, levels and titles at this early stage are likely more fluid and less formal than the below table might suggest.

-Series B+ stage companies
+Equity for Series B+ stage companies

 Once the company has raised enough funding to signal business viability and a clearer enterprise value, and you have a bigger team (say 30+ FTE), you will likely make a shift in your options strategy and begin to communicate options not in terms of a % of the company, but rather in terms of the dollar value of the options granted (the recruitment of senior executives might still involve a discussion in terms of % of the company)